 Below are answers to some frequently asked questions about sexual misconduct.

 Q. If I am the victim of a sexual assault or other misconduct, will other people find out what happened to me?

 A. If you speak with one of the confidential resources, listed on this site, and are 18 years of age or older, it will remain confidential.
-If you disclose or report the assault to another University employee, they may need to report this information to other University officials, such as SJU's Title IX Coordinator, but information will remain as private and limited as possible.
+If you disclose or report the assault to another University employees, they may need to report this information to other University officials, such as SJU's Title IX Coordinator, but information will remain as private and limited as possible.

-Q. If some time has passed since a sexual assault, where can a victim receive medical care?
+Q. If some time has passed since a sexual assault or other form of sexual misconduct, where can a victim receive medical care?

 Q. Who can I talk with confidentially on campus?

-Q. Will my parents be contacted if I am a victim of assault?
+Q. Will my parents be contacted if I am a victim of sexual assault or other sexual misconduct?

-A. SJU encourages all students to speak with parents and family as a source of support, especially following a significant personal incident, such as an instance of sexual violence.
+A. SJU encourages all students to speak with parents and family as a source of support, especially following a significant personal incident, such as an instance of sexual misconduct.
 However, if a student is over the age of 18, SJU will not contact parents, provided that there are no medical concerns or injuries that require parental notification.

-Q. If the perpetrator is not an SJU student, can the University still help?
+Q. If the perpetrator is not an SJU student or community member, can the University still help?

 A. Yes.
 Here at SJU, our first priority is the safety of all students.
-SJU can assist in many ways, even if the perpetrator is not an SJU student.
-Some examples of how SJU can help include assisting students to receive appropriate medical care, coordinating reporting and follow-up with local police, issuing campus bans/restrictions and providing support during off-campus procedures such as court appearances.
+SJU can assist in many ways, even if the perpetrator is not an SJU student or community member.
+Some examples of how SJU can help include assisting students to receive appropriate medical care, coordinating reporting and follow-up with local police, issuing helpful interim measures and campus bans/restrictions, and providing support during off-campus procedures such as court appearances.

 Q. What if I was intoxicated when I was assaulted?